The Newsletter of the Scituate Rod & Gun Club

 KC's Game Feed

 The event starts at 11:00 am and runs until 4:00 pm.
 Admission is $40/person, 18 years and under are free.
 Bring your appetite as there will be game such as venison, goose and duck plus a spit-roasted wild hogs that will be roasted at the club along with hamburgers and hotdogs.
-Additionally, there will be a Seafood Tent and Raw Bar for those with nautical tastes.
+Additionally, there will be a Seafood Tent and Raw Bar.

 Skeet and Trap